GITHUB INTEGRATION

 Linked relations

-Agents create blocks, blocked_by, related, and duplicate relations between issues — maintaining clean dependency maps.
+Synths create blocks, blocked_by, related, and duplicate relations between issues — maintaining clean dependency maps.

 Lead Engineer